n1r1/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 will delete the node and then remove the annotation, to power on the host.

-After restart/crash of the new controller it will check for `reboot.metal3.io/machine-remediation` annotation on all nodes, and continue remediation process, to make sure the host is not left in powered off state.
+After restart/crash of the new controller it will check for `reboot.metal3.io/machine-remediation` annotation on all hosts, and continue remediation process, to make sure the host is not left in powered off state.

 ### User Stories